Projects

 | Abbreviation | Name |

-| C01 | Healthy distrust in explanations |
+| C01 | Explanations for healthy distrust in large language models |

 | C02 | Interactive learning of explainable, situation-adapted decision models |

-| C03 | Interpretable machine learning: explaining change |
+| C03 | Interpretable machine learning: Explaining change |

 | C04 | Metaphors as an explanation tool |